 - Stay hydrated at all times

-- Eat well and include protein, fiber, healthy fats, and complex carbs in your eating window – you still want a healthy calorie intake
+- Eat well and include protein (cleanish Protein Powder is a great choice), fiber, healthy fats, and complex carbs (quinoa, sweet potatoes and lentils are examples) in your eating window – you still want a healthy calorie intake

 - Avoid processed foods; you want the food you eat to benefit your body rather than be empty calories that can take a toll and cause issues like low blood sugar